No forgiveness for Shining Path leader Abimael Guzman - RFI

 In one of the worst atrocities committed by the group in its quest to overthrow the then government, Shining Path rebels armed with machetes, axes, knives and guns mowed down 69 civilians -- including 22 children -- on April 3, 1983.

-Some were burnt alive with kerosene, other hacked to death in a warning to other communities not to oppose the Shining Path.
+Some were burnt alive with kerosene, others hacked to death in a warning to other communities not to oppose the Shining Path.

 "This wound he left us cannot be healed," said Orfelinda Quincho, a teacher of 64 who lost nine relatives in the massacre, including her mother and a son.